-Angelinos and ERRP volunteers have worked together with Dr. Kupferberg to count (and rescue!) egg masses which Foothill Yellow-legged Frogs lay in the river every spring.
-These tennis-ball sized black speckled jelly balls are much more conspicuous than the adult frogs.
+Angelinos and Eel River Recovery Project volunteers have worked together with Dr. Kupferberg to count (and rescue!) egg masses of Foothill Yellow-legged Frogs (Rana boylii).
+R. boylii lay their eggs at traditional oviposition sites in the river every spring.
+The size of tennis to soft balls, these black-speckled jelly masses are more conspicuous than the adult frogs.
 What do you notice first in the photo below?

 Conveniently for biologists interested in conserving this species (which is currently under review for protection by the Federal and California Endangered Species Act), adult females lay one clutch of eggs each spring.
+So one egg mass = one breeding female frog.
 A census of clutches thus provides an index of the total size of the breeding population.
 Repeating the counts annually can indicate if populations are growing or declining.
 In the case of the Angelo Reserve, the population has fluctuated over the last 25 years, but remains basically stable.
 In contrast, since 2012 we have been observing a growing population along the banks of the South Fork Eel- this is where the California State Parks stopped operating the Benbow Dam in 2016 to impound the river and create a summer lake.
-In the Spring of 2016 in advance of the de-construction of the Benbow Dam, ERRP volunteers and Angelinos relocated 100’s of egg masses (10,000’s of thousands of tadpoles!) out of harm’s way.
-Now that the high flows from winter 2017 have reconfigured the gravel bars at the restored dam site.
-We will monitor how the frogs respond.
+In the Spring of 2016 in advance of the de-construction of the Benbow Dam, ERRP volunteers (http://www.eelriverrecovery.org/) and Angelinos relocated 100’s of egg masses (10,000’s of thousands of tadpoles!) out of harm’s way.
+Now that the high flows from winter 2017 have reconfigured the gravel bars at the restored dam site, we will monitor how the frogs respond.

 Sarah Kupferberg, Bill Dietrich, and Mary Power participated in a Fish and Aquatics Day celebration as a kickoff of the “Willits Hub” on Sunday, March 19th 2017.
 The Willits Hub is being launched as a meeting place and headquarters for several non-profit environmental groups in the Willits area, including the Eel River Recovery Project.